David Grace (basketball): Vanderbilt

-After only one season on the recruiting circuit Grace was named by his fellow college basketball coaches as the number one recruiter in the Southeast after having been ranked number one on the West Coast for several years while he was at UCLA.
-On February 5, 2020 Vanderbilt broke its record setting SEC consecutive game losing streak (26) begun the previous season under the previous head coach and beat 18th ranked LSU 99-90 in Nashville by shooting 57% from the field and scoring more points that it has in any game in the last eight years.
+After only one season on the recruiting circuit, Grace was named by his fellow college basketball coaches as the number one recruiter in the Southeast, having been ranked number one on the West Coast for several years while he was at UCLA.
+On February 5, 2020, Vanderbilt broke its record setting SEC consecutive game losing streak (26) begun the previous season under the previous head coach and beat 18th ranked LSU 99–90 in Nashville by shooting 57% from the field and scoring more points that it has in any game in the last eight years.
 Though down to six scholarship players due to injuries, including the loss of the SEC's leading scorer and shooter, Aaron Nesmith, Vanderbilt won back to back SEC games over Alabama (away) and South Carolina (home) to end the regular season.
 "The Commodores have upset LSU (then No. 18), Alabama and the Gamecocks.
 They also suffered five hard-fought losses by single-digit margins to No. 6 Kentucky, Florida, Tennessee, Georgia and Missouri.".

-In April 2020 Sports illustrated reported that Grace was one of the top 50 most impactful coaches in the country at the high D1 level joining 10 other SEC assistant coaches.
-In May 2020 it was reported that Coach David Grace and Special Advisor Ricardo Patton were no longer with Vanderbilt.
+In April 2020 Sports illustrated reported that Grace was one of the top 50 most impactful coaches in the country at the high D1 level, joining 10 other SEC assistant coaches.
+In May 2020 it was reported that Grace and special advisor Ricardo Patton were no longer with Vanderbilt.